Sacramento, California

 Senator Josh Becker (D-San Mateo) introduced SB 719, the Law Enforcement Communications Transparency Act, which would require encrypted agencies to grant media access to communications within 30 days.
 The bill has passed the Senate but faces opposition in the Assembly.
 Similar legislation (SB 1000) died in committee in 2022.

-Take Action in Sacramento
+Take action in Sacramento